Mdbaker19/Mdbaker19/README.md

 ### Hello 👋🏼
 - while(true) continueLearning(); 🧠
-- Working on Improving my projects from my time at Codeup!
+- Working on Improving my projects from my time at Codeup, Working on a blog site for my wife, and practicing algorithms
 - Learning Node JS, Express and MongoDB
 - Looking to Collaborate on Java Projects